jmbactista/mah-assessment/README.md

 # mah-assessment
 This Repository contains the following:
-- Creation of EKS Cluster
+- Automated creation of EKS Cluster
-- Deployment of NGINX which can be accessible publicly
+- Automated deployment of NGINX which can be accessible publicly

+# Pre-requisite
+Needed to setup the following Environment Variables for the pipeline:
+- AWS Credentials on the secrets
+- Installation of eksctl 0.175.0
+- Installation of kubectl v1.15.0